 While the majority of patients are happy with their breast fat transfer results after five years, these are just a few things to keep in mind in regards to the potential longevity of your surgery.

 By this time, the relocated fat has permanently adhered to the breast tissue.
 Therefore, the results should be fully visible, and as long as the patient is continuing on with healthy lifestyle choices and not gaining or losing too much weight, the results should be excellent and long-lasting.

-Take a look at any breast fat transfer 1 year later before and after photos, and you should see amazing results.
+Take a look at any breast augmentation fat transfer 1 year later before and after photos, and you should see amazing results.

 When patients want to increase the volume of their breasts, many opt for a breast fat transfer over breast augmentation surgery with implants.

 In some ways, this is true, and in some ways, it’s not.

 To start with, although breast implants may result in side effects such as capsular contracture, this is rare.
 Most patients who get implants are extremely happy with their results and have few, if any, side effects.

-Furthermore, breast fat transfer procedures can have side effects as well.
+Furthermore, fat transfer procedures can have side effects as well.
 Again, these are also rare.
 But they may occur.
 Let’s go over a few potential side effects that may occur with breast fat transfer procedures, also known as fat grafting surgeries.

 To start with, as with any surgery, there is always a risk for infection.
 Fortunately, the fat grafting procedure is minimally invasive, so the risk of infection is quite small.
 However, it is something to think about with any type of surgery.